ScholCommLab/altmetric-news-quality/README.md

 *Another note:* On our RHEL machine, I had to also ensure that `libffi-devel` (`libffi-dev` on Ubuntu/Debian) is installed and recompile the Python distro (i.e., `pyenv uninstall 3.8.2` and then `pyenv install 3.8.2` again).
 Fun!

 Lastly, feel free to use the `requirements.txt` to install the requirements as you wish :)

+## Running stuff

+Most of the scripts should just be fun to be run with `python name_of_script.py`.
+The daily collection script can also be run from a bash script which we used with a cronjob for automation.

 ## Methodology